 8. Get fresh air.
 Right now I know times are weird and this one may be tricky, but opening a window and lighting a candle really help transform the feel of the room.
 Getting sunlight and fresh air into the space have always helped me be more productive.

 9. Have a cut off time.
 At a certain point of the night you’ll need to transition into leisure time.
 It helps to mark this with an activity.
 Maybe at 6pm you take an online yoga class or start cooking dinner.
 Either way, put the computer up, even change if you need to, to make sure you set a work/life balance.

 10. Bring in a bit of color!
-Make your desk a happy space by bringing in aspects of your favorite color.
+Make your desk a happy space by bringing in aspects of your favorite color (I’m partial to this rainbow mouse pad).
 The happier the space is, the more time you won’t mind being there.